Besides baseball, Woodruff also played basketball in high school.

 In 2011, Brandon was the Rangers' 5th round pick, out of Wheeler High School in Wheeler, Mississippi.
 But he chose to accept a baseball scholarship to Mississippi State.

 The year 2016 was very tough for Brandon.
 He depended on his mental toughness to get through it.
-Late in July, Woodruff's older brother, Blake, died in an ATV accident back home in Mississippi.
+In July, Woodruff's older brother, Blake, died in an ATV accident back home in Mississippi.